Blockchain Technology explained

-This article explains the concept of Blockchain technology in a practical way.
-After reading it, you will understand the basics of this powerful innovation concept.
+Blockchain Technology: this article explains the concept of Blockchain technology in a practical way.
+It discusses what blockchain technology is, what its different characteristics are and how it relates to cryptocurrency and mining.
+After reading you will understand the basics of this modern innovation concept.
+Enjoy reading!

 What is Blockchain Technology?